Vlaser: Vision-Language-Action Model with Synergistic Embodied Reasoning: Experiments

-Particularly, we did not observe any clean improvement when we used the ~\ours-2B as our initial backbone on both WidowX and Google Robot, while we achieved significant performance promotion with the ~\ours-QA, although the architecture and model size are the same between the two models.
-This observation illustrates the effectiveness of our~\ours~data engine, and meanwhile identifies that \textit{ there is no positive correlation between common embodied reasoning benchmarks and the performance of closed-loop control of the lower level for the specific embodiment of the robot}.
+The full experimental results are presented in Table~\ref{tab:bridge}, Table~\ref{tab:fractal} and Table~\ref{tab:robotwin}.
+Notably, no clear improvement was observed when using \ours-OOD-2B as the initial backbone across all three benchmarks.
+The task success rates of \textbf{Vlaser-OOD} and the baseline \textbf{InternVL3-2B} remain close.
+Conversely, all models fine-tuned with in-domain data—\textbf{Vlaser-QA}, \textbf{Vlaser-Spatial}, \textbf{Vlaser-Grounding}, and \textbf{Vlaser-All}—exhibit significant performance gains, even though the model architecture and size remain unchanged.
+This observation illustrates the effectiveness of our~\ours~data engine, and meanwhile identifies that \textit{there is no positive correlation between common embodied reasoning benchmarks and the performance of closed-loop control of the lower level for the specific embodiment of the robot}.
 We reckon it is the domain shift between the internet data and the corresponding robot embodiment (e.g., WidowX or Google Robot), and we find that the enhanced abilities in the same observation domain effectively facilitate the closed-loop success rate.
 Therefore, it is urgent to shrink the domain gap between the foundational models and real-world robot embodiment for closed-loop task completion.

-In addition, we conducted a simple ablation study on the Google Robot Tasks to evaluate the effectiveness of different data annotations.
-The experimental results indicate that incorporating all types of data leads to significant improvements, achieving performance comparable to the baseline.
-We attribute these improvements primarily to the reduction of the vision observation domain shift.
+Regarding the three types of in-domain data annotations, we experimentally find that incorporating any of them leads to significant performance gains over the baseline.
+We attribute these improvements primarily to the mitigation of visual observation domain shift.
+Furthermore, integrating all three types of in-domain data results in further performance enhancement. \textit{This suggests that pretraining with diverse in-domain multimodal data, spanning general QA, grounding, and spatial intelligence, could best facilitates transfer learning for VLA policy learning and leads to improved task success rates.}